popdemtech/smartsite/walkthrough/2_Basics/2_2_add_template_engine.md

 The application should work as expected.

 ### 6. `git commit`
-Configuring and initializing the view engine within `my-app` is a significant unit of development.
+Configuring and initializing the view engine within `smartsite` is a significant unit of development.
 This is a perfect time to bookmark filesystem state within version control.

 <div class="filename">command line</div>